 How can I get help preparing for my high school equivalency (HSE)?

-Mesalands offices both the Pearson VUE and the High School Equivalency Tests (HISET) and provides free preparation classes.
-Call our Educational Services Center for details at (575) 461-4413, eat.
-124.
+Mesalands offers both the Pearson VUE and the High School Equivalency Tests (HiSET) and provides free preparation classes.
+Call our Educational Services Center for details at (575) 461-6644.